Transform Pushword in a FlatFile CMS.

 name: 'Kitchen Sink'

-title: 'Kitchen Sink - best google restult'
+title: 'Kitchen Sink - best google result'

 ---